 - Vendor lines of credit

-You can keep an eye on your business’s credit score by taking advantage of free software that automatically notifies you whenever your credit rating changes.
-With tools like these in your arsenal, you can make changes whenever necessary to adjust your credit quickly after a sudden drop.
+You can keep an eye on your business credit by taking advantage of software, some of which is free, that automatically notifies you whenever your credit rating changes.
+Use these tools to address any sudden changes to your business credit.

 Why You Need Good Business Credit